ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

 This request notification is sent from the inner frame to the outer frame as a posted message.
-This allows the inner window to notify the outer browser window that visibility is needed and/or if it's ready to start processing requests.
+This allows the inner window to notify the outer browser window that visibility is needed and / or if it's ready to start processing requests.
 Upon loading the inner frame must send to the outer frame that it is ready to start processing messaging.

 ### Inputs